Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Proof of Theorem 1

+is defined and is the trivial local system for any $\F$.
+Furthermore, $j:L \to T^*N$ induces a homology equivalence and a surjection on $\pi_1$. \end{lemma}

+\begin{proof} Firstly assume that $\F=\F_2$.
+The vanishing of the Maslov class implies that $L'$ is orientable (since $N'$ is).
+For some orientations on $L'$ and $N'$ let $p$ denote the degree of the map $L' \to N'$ at a generic $q'$ defined by the sum of $\pm 1$ associated with the orientations of the linear isomorphisms:

+for all $x\in \pi^{-1}(q') \subset L'$.
+We will call a layer of $L'$ positive if it contributes positively to this and negative otherwise.
+Note that this is independent of $q'$ since the map $L' \to N'$ is proper and $N'$ is connected.
+For any orientation on $N'$ we may pick the orientation on each component of $L'$ such that each component contributes non-negatively to the degree.
+Now, let $q'\in N'$ be a lift of a global minimum $q\in N$ of $g$.
+We may assume that the cotangent fiber $T^*_qN$ is transverse to $L$.

+We can compute the Euler characteristic of $HF_*(L,q,0;\F)$ as $p^2$.
+Indeed, for small $t$ we see that the Lagrangians $K_t=tL+dg$ and $L_t=tL$ will be transverse to each other, and the parity of the Maslov index of an intersection can be computed using the orientation sign of the two layers of the lift associated with the intersection (see figure~\ref{fig:1}).

+If $L'$ has $p+k$ positive layers and $k$ negative layers at $q'$ we therefore get $(p+k)^2+k^2$ even parity Maslov indices of intersection points and $2(p+k)k$ odd parity Maslov indices of intersections points.
+Hence the Euler characteristic of the complex is $p^2$.
+This implies together with Lemma~\ref{lem:Results:1} that in fact $H_*(L';\F) \cong HF_0(L,q,0;\F) \cong \F^{p^2}$.

 Now assume $L$ can be divided into two components $L_1 \cup L_2$ (each not necessarily connected).
 Then we can do the same as above, but for each $L_i$ and its covering spaces $L_i'$.
 Call the degree of each lifts $p_i$ (with the same choices of orientations as the previous paragraph) then $p=p_1+p_2$.
-So, the above for $L$, $L_1$ and $L_2$ shows
+The same argument for $L_1$ and $L_2$ as distinct Lagrangians shows that $p_1^2=\rank H_0(L_1')\neq 0$ and $p_2^2=\rank H_0(L_2')\neq 0$.
+This gives that

 which is a contradiction since

 So, $L$ is connected.